skiptools/skip-ui/README.md

 SkipUI utilizes a combination of unit tests, UI tests, and basic snapshot tests in which the snapshots are converted into ASCII art for easy processing.

-Perhaps the most common way to test SkipUI's support for a SwiftUI component, however, is through the [Skip playground app](https://github.com/skiptools/skipapp-playground).
-Whenever you add or update support for a visible element of SwiftUI, make sure there is a playground that exercises the element.
-This not only gives us a mechanism to test appearance and behavior, but the playground app becomes a showcase of supported SwiftUI components on Android over time.
+Perhaps the most common way to test SkipUI's support for a SwiftUI component, however, is through the [Skip Showcase app](https://github.com/skiptools/skipapp-showcase).
+Whenever you add or update support for a visible element of SwiftUI, make sure there is a showcase view that exercises the element.
+This not only gives us a mechanism to test appearance and behavior, but the showcase app becomes a demonstration of supported SwiftUI components on Android over time.

 ## Topics